-From March 10 to 20, 2020, the Theological Institute of the Church of Ingria (TICI) taught another term of the Beginning Theological Course.
+From March 10 to 20, 2020, the Theological Institute of the Church of Ingria (TICI) taught another term of the Initial Theological Course.
 Some of the students have shared their impressions:

 Valeri Trusov, St. Andrew the Apostle Congregation, Kazan: “I really liked the days of study I spent at the TICI.
 Thanks to the lectures and classes that we had, I learned many new things and also broadened the knowledge I already had.
 I think studying at the TICI is a very good blessing that is offered to anyone.
 I’m very thankful that we have such great teachers at the Institute who imparted so much to us.
 As we studied, we had very many questions that we had a chance to ask to the teachers.
 In turn, the teachers answered all of the questions we had that were really important for us.
 I really enjoyed my time at the Course.
 It was great and I hope I come back to continue my studies at the TICI.
 Glory be to God for all things!”

 Andrei Bratchenko, St. Anne’s Congregation, St. Petersburg: “Hi, everyone!
 My name is Andrei, I am a church member and server at St. Anne’s Congregation (Annenkirche).
 I have completed the Initial Theological Course which I joined in the fall of 2019 (Module 1) and finished on a peculiar date, 20.03.2020.
 A funny coincidence.

 How did I learn about the BTC?

 I learned about the BTC from my brothers and sisters in Christ in the church who had gone or were going through the Course.
 They had very positive impressions and emotions, plus it became obvious to me it was important to deepen and strengthen my knowledge of various aspects of the Christian faith, in particular, the Lutheran confession.

 Why do I recommend going through the Course?